 Mark Horwitch is one of Tabet DiVito & Rothstein’s Managing Members and was recently named one of the top 100 lawyers in Illinois by Super Lawyers (part of Thomson Reuters).
-Mark has been a trial lawyer and litigator for nearly 20 years, and he is a leading authority in Illinois in the area of trade secrets and restrictive covenants (non-competition, non-solicitation and confidentiality agreements) and cases involving emergency injunctive relief.
+For 22 years, Mark has been a trial lawyer and litigator, and he is a leading authority in Illinois in the area of trade secrets and restrictive covenants (non-competition, non-solicitation and confidentiality agreements) and cases involving emergency injunctive relief.
 For employers and executives, Mark also prepares and negotiates employment agreements, separation agreements, non-competition agreements, non-solicitation agreements, non-disclosure agreements, no-raid agreements, and other restrictive covenants.

 Here are how some clients, opposing counsel, and former judges have described Mark:

 “Unquestionably, Mark ranks with the best litigators we have retained.
 He possesses all of the qualities that a company like ours wants from its outside litigation counsel: incredibly hardworking and responsive, completes tasks in an efficient and timely manner, strong intellect, persuasive writing skills, strong oral advocacy skills, creative and a good negotiator.” – Associate General Counsel of one of the world’s largest material handling companies.